dotnet-presentations/aspnetcore-for-beginners/Tutorial/3-Update Pages/update-VS.md

 ![](images/CurrentPage.PNG)

-In this tutorial, you are going to learn how to update the generated pages.
+In this tutorial, you're going to learn how to update the generated pages.
 For example, suppose you want to remove the time from the release date.

 1. Open the `Models/Movie.cs` file.
 1. Replace the contents of the `Movie.cs` file with the following code: